emoye7246/battleship/notes.md

-1. create a function for all ships to be placed on the board
-2. allow you to recieve an attack on the board once you place all ships
+on game load you need to allow the user or player to adjust their ships and place them on the board and confirm that they are placed correctly

+We can do this by

+1st asking the user to place each ship onto the game board good luck